minaduki-sora/RADAR/README.md

 - RADAR dynamically decides the calls to the draft model, resulting in a reduction in the number of calls to the draft model compared to EAGLE-3, at an average of 18.7\%.

+## Files
+In the 'eagle/evaluations' directory, 'gen_ea_we_answer_{model}.py' is the test script for RADAR, while the rest are test scripts for EAGLE-3 and baseline.
+The 'eagle/data' directory contains the datasets used by EAGLE and RADAR, where 'eagle/data/generate/ge_data_{model}_rb.py' is the script for generating the offline reinforcement learning dataset by computing the acceptance length distribution.
+The training script for RADAR is located at 'eagle/train/train_radar.py'.
+The main code for RADAR is integrated into the EAGLE framework and can be found in the 'eagle/model' folder.
+The weights for RADAR's prediction model can be found in the 'weights' folder.

 ## Acknowledgements

 This project has been influenced by many excellent projects in the LLM community, such as [EAGLE-3](https://github.com/SafeAILab/EAGLE) and others.